uber-go/fx/README.md

 ## Status

-Alpha.
+Beta.
 Expect minor API changes and bug fixes.
-(Beta release coming soon)
+See [our changelog](CHANGELOG.md) for more.

 ## What's included

 UberFx builds the following into your service:

 * Configuration, logging, metrics, and tracing setup by default
 * Configuration provider that seamlessly merges static and dynamic config
 * Application-level as well as runtime metrics for effective monitoring